Peter Mansbridge: Personal life

-Since the 2019 Canadian federal election, Mansbridge has hosted a daily podcast called The Bridge.

 Awards and honorary degrees

 Mansbridge has won several honours throughout his career, including 13 Gemini awards.
 In 2008, he was made an Officer of the Order of Canada, the second grade of nation's second highest civilian honour.
 In that capacity, the Queen Elizabeth II Diamond Jubilee Medal was also conferred upon him in 2012.

 Peter Mansbridge has received a number of honorary degrees; these include: